 - Above ground level; and - Without windows or with the least number of windows.
 If there is a large group of people inside a particular building, several rooms maybe necessary. - 3.
 Shut and lock all windows (tighter seal) and close exterior doors. - 4.
 Turn off air conditioners, heaters, and fans. - 5.
 Close vents to ventilation systems as you are able.
 (College staff will turn off the ventilation as quickly as possible.) - 6.
-Make a list of the people with you and ask someone (hall staff, faculty, or other staff) to call the list in to [CPSA] so they know where you are sheltering.
+Make a list of the people with you and ask someone (hall staff, faculty, or other staff) to call the list in to Global Security Operations Center so they know where you are sheltering.
 If only students are present, one of the students should call in the list. - 7.
 Turn on a radio or TV and listen for further instructions. - 8.
 Make yourself comfortable.

-Immediate Notification
+Emergency Notification

-In the event of an emergency, ACC will initiate and provide, without delay, immediate notifications to the appropriate segment(s) of the ACC community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, associates, and visitors.
-Immediate notification for incidents that may pose an immediate threat to health and safety will be made unless issuing a notification will, in the professional judgment of responsible authorities and considering the safety of the ACC community, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+In the event of an emergency, ACC will initiate and provide, without delay, emergency notifications to the appropriate segment(s) of the ACC community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, associates, and visitors.
+Emergency notification for incidents that may pose an immediate threat to health and safety will be made without delay, and taking into account the safety of the community, ACC will determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities and considering the safety of the ACC community, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.